AElfProject/AElf/docs/tutorials/setup/docker.md

 http://your-ip:8000/swagger/index.html
 ```

-The ip should be the same as the one you provided for Redis.
+The ip should be localhost if you browser is local.

 From here you can try out any of the available API commands on the Swagger page.